Sharp asymptotic of solutions to some nonlocal parabolic equations: Introduction

 Now concerning fractional parabolic equations of the type \eqref{e0}, in a recent joint work of one of us with Arya in \cite{AryaBan} we have established the following nonlocal generalization of the estimate in \eqref{nonvan} for nontrivial solutions to \eqref{e0} in $B_1 \times (-1, 0)$

 The inequality \eqref{nonvan1} in \cite{AryaBan} is obtained via a new quantitative Carleman estimate for the extension problem \eqref{exprob} combined with a boundary to bulk propagation of smallness estimate.
 Furthermore, since \eqref{nonvan1} in \cite{AryaBan} is derived by a direct approach based on propagation of smallness estimate, the constant $C=C(u)$ in \eqref{nonvan1} has an explicit dependence on the function $U$ that solves \eqref{exprob} corresponding to $u$.
 On the other hand, we observe that in the estimate \eqref{df} in Theorem \ref{main}, $\tilde r(u)$ is implicit because an indirect compactness argument is crucially used in the proof.
 See the discussion in subsection \ref{key} below.
-We also note that the inequality \eqref{df} in Theorem \ref{main} holds provided $u(\cdot, 0) \not \equiv 0$ which is sharp in the local case $s=1$ in view of Frank Jones' example in \cite{Jr} but for the estimate \eqref{nonvan1} to be valid, one requires the weaker assumption that However, since \eqref{nonvan1} expresses a vanishing order estimate in space which is averaged over time, it doesn't quantify the space like strong unique continuation result Theorem A in \cite{ABDG} which our main result Theorem \ref{main} does.
+However, since \eqref{nonvan1} expresses a vanishing order estimate in space which is averaged over time, it doesn't quantify the space like strong unique continuation result Theorem A in \cite{ABDG} which our main result Theorem \ref{main} does.